 One of the most popular craft activities right now is watercolor painting!
 Our Watercolor Art Starters to appeal to a broad range of ages and abilities.
 The pack comes with 4 different timeless designs; feathers, seashells, ice cream, and flowers.
 Each design is printed lightly in a soft grey ink to look like a pencil sketch drawing.
 That way you don’t have to start with a “blank canvas”, but can have the flexibility and fun of personalizing it with different colors and styles!
 They are printed on 8″x8″ watercolor paper, and the finished craft can be framed easily.

 - Watercolor colored pencils or watercolor crayons

 - Fine point permanent marker (for outlining)

-Here is a video of Crafty Kate showing different watercolor techniques for the feather design!
+Here is a video showing our watercolor techniques for the feather design!

 Watercolor Techniques & Tips

 There are many different techniques and materials you can use for watercolor projects.
 I used several different ones for these Art Starters, and each creates it’s own unique design.
 Here are some options:

 - Wet paper + watercolor: Wet the paper first, then add watercolor.
 This will create a more pastel and blended look.
 (Ex.1)

 - Dry paper + watercolor: If you start with dry paper and then add watercolor, you will get a darker color and bolder brush strokes (Ex.2)

 - Marker + water: You can use water based markers to get a similar effect as watercolor.
 This allows some different color options that you may not have on your watercolor pallette.
 It also gives you better control over your color placement.
 (Ex.3)